-I am a geographer using food and agricultural production as a lens to explore human-environment interactions and spaces of resistance.
+I am a feminist political geographer using food and agricultural production as a lens to explore human-environment interactions and geopolitical spaces.
 I currently conduct research and teach at the University of Delaware in the Department of Geography (link).
 I hold a joint appointment with the Department of Women & Gender Studies and am affiliate faculty in Latin American & Iberian Studies.

-I am primarily interested in how people use food and/or agricultural production as a means to resist and what forms this resistance takes–from mundane everyday acts and knowledge exchange to active protest and civil disobedience.
+I am primarily interested in investigating the multi-sited ‘geo’ of geopolitics and examining how it is written across space, place, and bodies.
 I draw from frameworks in critical and feminist geopolitics, political ecology, decolonial philosophy, and diverse economies to ground action-oriented research.

 Specific topics that I focus on include: